 Yunnan Arts University (YAU), which was founded in 1959, is a comprehensive art university with distinctive characteristics in Southwest China that makes it one of the eight most famous and representative arts universities in China.
 It is authorised by the Academic Degree Committee of the State Department to confer Master Degrees.
 Located in the University Town, Chenggong District of Kunming, YAU takes up an area of approximately 53 thousand square meters, and can run a school size of 12,800 students, and there are about 12000 students and 694 faculty members now.
 Since establishment, a great number of prominent artists gather at YAU and have cultivated countless arts students for our society, including arts talents from unique local ethnic minorities.
 It is commonly accepted that YAU has been devoting efforts of influence and importance to the diversity and prosperity of arts and cultures industry of Yunnan Province, and has been contributing significantly to the construction and development of National Culture Province.
 Adress: 昆明市呈贡区雨花路1577号 ”

 The Circles of Art Foundation was founded in 2010 as a means to create a space where art meets science.
 The permeating “circles of art” enable expressing various achievements in the arts, connecting music, theatre, film, visual arts and new media, as well as other interdisciplinary works.
 In the years 2010-2016, we organized 7 editions of the Festival of European Art Academies and Art “Circles of Art”, alongside which were 7 editions of the film festival “Wakacyjne Kadry” (Summer Frames) in Circles of Art.
 The festival hosted masters and students from 36 faculties of arts, artists from 19 countries of the world.

-These circles continue to expand to different places in Poland and abroad, this time to Beijing.
+These circles continue to expand to different places in Poland and abroad, this time to China.